 Classes delivered by top presenters

-More on Sensory Diets
+More on Sensory Processing Disorder

 Well-integrated adults can intuitively meet their sensory needs; they may choose to take a short walk